 Strategic Event Planning: 10 Principles for Creating Meaningful and Impactful Business Events

 Strategic Event Planning: 10 Principles for Creating Meaningful and Impactful Business Events is my first book that is set to be published in 2020.
-Below you can find some details on what the book is about.[Coming soon: download an excerpt related to one of 10 principles: using other fields of knowledge, particularly psychology and neuroscience, in event design]
+Below you can find some details on what the book is about and download an excerpt related to one of 10 principles: using other fields of knowledge, particularly psychology and neuroscience, in event design.

 Why did I decide to write a book?